-The Playing Field in Tibberton is connected and essential for Tibberton C of E Primary School and outside teams for organised sport but it also caters for informal recreation by local residents.
+The Playing Fields in Tibberton are connected and essential for Tibberton C of E Primary School and outside teams for organised sport but it also caters for informal recreation by local residents.

 Following an enquiry about the central section of the field it was established that this is Church land, including where the school buildings are situated.
-The remainder of the field was bought by the Borough Council and now belongs to TWC, which has granted protection against residential development under the Borough's 'Green Guarantee' scheme.
-The Tibberton and Cherrington community values the green spaces, including the school field.
+The remainder of the fields were bought by the Borough Council and now belongs to TWC, which has granted protection against residential development under the Borough's 'Green Guarantee' scheme.
+The Tibberton and Cherrington community values the green spaces, including the school fields.